GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 # Knative Build - Docker build

-The previous tutorial taught you how to setup Knative Build.
+The previous tutorial taught you how to setup Knative Build on a Kubernetes cluster.
 You ran a simple Build that prints "Hello, World!".

-Let's try a more concrete example.
+Let's try a more concrete build!

 ## Building a Docker image

-This new tutorial, will teach you how to build and push a Docker image described with a **Dockerfile**.
+This new tutorial, will show you how to build and push a Docker image described by a **Dockerfile**.
-The application will be a simple website running with [nginx](https://www.nginx.com/).
+The application is a simple website running with [nginx](https://www.nginx.com/).

-Docker builds are known to be complicated on a shared cluster because it usually involves mounting the Docker socket to be able to let the Docker Daemon build the images.

 **Time to complete:** <walkthrough-tutorial-duration duration="TODO"></walkthrough-tutorial-duration>

-**Are you ready?** Then click the `Continue` button to move to get started.
+**Are you ready?** Then click the `Continue` button to get started.

 ## Docker build with Knative Build